deislabs/bindle/docs/signing-spec.md

 5b992e90b71d5fadab3cd3777230ef370df75f5b
 ```

-Note that the sequence `\n~\n` is used as a separator to prevent an attempt to conflate a
+Note that the sequence `\n~\n` is used as a separator to prevent an attempt to forge a hash using another field.
-SemVer with the SHA list.

 ## Verifying